 Statistics New Zealand's data in April 2017 highlighted that the New Zealand film production revenue doubled in 2016 to more than $1 billion.
 A bounce-back from a quiet 2015 by Wellington's movie sector was mainly responsible.
 Overall, the total revenue of New Zealand's screen industry businesses increased 3 percent in 2016.
 Total screen industry revenue had been stable at just over $3 billion for the previous three years.
 However, 2016 saw a 15 percent increase in revenue from businesses involved in production and post-production.
 Total expenditure on screen productions remained stable, at $767 million; down 1 percent from $771 million in 2015.
 Almost 90 percent of this expenditure was in Auckland or Wellington ($681 million total).

 Visit Statistics New Zealand's website for the latest screen sector data.

 NZ On Air is the government’s primary agency for funding local content on television, radio and the internet.
-In the 2015/16 year NZ On Air invested $128 million in new local content including:
+Key achievements in the 2016/17 financial year were:

 Of particular importance to the New Zealand screen industry is funding from international production companies and investors.
 New Zealand has actively promoted itself as a film destination of choice, and provides a number of incentive schemes for productions which meet specific criteria.
 New Zealand has signed a number of co-production deals with other countries, and continues to pursue new agreements on a bilateral basis.